hablapps/naturally/README.md

 # Shapelens

-This is just an experiment to deploy [monocle](https://github.com/julien-truffaut/Monocle) `Lens`es as implicit values, using [shapeless](https://github.com/milessabin/shapeless) instead of macros.
+This is just an experiment to generate and deploy the [monocle](https://github.com/julien-truffaut/Monocle) `Lens`es associated to a case class as implicit values, using [shapeless](https://github.com/milessabin/shapeless) instead of macros.

 Consider the following hierarchy of nested case classes as an example: